Xallt/xallt.github.io/README.md

 - If the site doesn't build, check the Jekyll error messages
 - For JavaScript issues, ensure you've run `npm run build` after making changes
 - For recipe collection issues, verify your Notion API key is correct
+- If the post creation script fails, ensure you have the required Python packages installed

 ## 📚 Resources